 In this article, we’re going to dive into each position and how they impact a football game.

 Football coaches are the player and game managers of the football team.

 The head football coach manages the team, preps players for the game, and has to know each player on both sides of the ball.
 The head coach also manages coaching duties on the sideline and decides on the in-game strategy.

-The head coach also runs practices, scouts upcoming games and has to call in other coaches for gameday when there is an injury or setback within the organization.
+The head coach also schedules practices, scouts upcoming opponents, and has to call in other coaches for gameday when there is an injury or setback within the organization.
 The head coach has to manage his team in any situation that comes their way.

 The main job of the offensive coordinator is to call plays for the offense based on what defense he sees on the field.
 The offensive coordinator has to make adjustments in-game based on how the defense is playing them.

 Offensive coordinators will teach each player on the offense what exactly they are supposed to do, within each play.
 Each coordinator typically has their own systems they implement.
 Each system is unique to each specific team.

 The goal of the offensive coordinator is to get at least 3.5 yards per play.
 This means they will get a first down after three downs.

 The first season as an offensive coordinator is typically a shaky one, just because the coach is getting to know his players.
 It’s not common for coaches to split their duties and have a run game coordinator and a passing game coordinator.
 This means they have one coach who watches for each aspect of the game.

 Under the offensive coordinator are position coaches.
 These coaches are typically in charge of the individual positions in football.
 These are the 4 coaches that will report to the offensive coordinator: